cloudmesh-community/fa18-423-03/project-report/report.md

 go to the side bar to click on the SSH under Development Tools.
 Then, you can access all the files you have pushed onto the cloud server.

-**Clincally Relevant Findings**
-Lutathera produced by Advanced Accelerator Applications is a drug designed to treat gastro-entero pancreatic neuroendocrine tumors (GEP-NETs) [@fa18-423-03-lutera-info].
-This drug was approved by the FDA in January 2018, therefore it is a relatively new drug for treating cancer.
-Chronic disease rates are ever increasing in the US and because rates of chronic disease correlate with age, generally older patients who get cancer are at risk of atherosclerotic disease as well [@fa18-423-03-chronic-disease-trends].
-According to Drugs.com, Lutathera has interactions with a total of 190 different drugs.
-When run through our program, we have found that Lutathera has an interaction with Crestor (Rosuvastatin), a cholesterol lowering medication.
-However, we did not find any adverse event reports tying Lutathera and Lipitor (Atorvastatin) a different cholesterol lowering medication.
-Therefore, the novelty produced by our program is that healthcare professionals are able to take the most up-to-date adverse events published by the FDA and check for drug interactions of recently released drugs.
-This database in combination with our program gives healthcare professionals the power to skip the latency period for enough adverse events to occur for drug companies to relay that information to the healthcare providers.
-Ultimately, this can save patients from facing unnecessary interactions, whether they be major or minor side effects.